oliviazhang0809/chowder/test.md

 * Jackson library is used for serialization/deserialization.
 * Full property key names will be serialized instead of abbreviated form.
 * For array-type properties, only first/top N elements of the array in couch, further elements are fetched from ASF directly The exact value of N is TBD, though 100 seems reasonable.
-* All data values are encrypted via AES/CBC/PKCS5Padding with a 128 bit key.
+* All data values are encrypted via AES/CBC/PKCS5 padding with a 128 bit key.
 Keys in couch are also hashed using SHA-256.
 Object values will be serialized json that is AES-128 encrypted.
 * There is no partial update in couchbase.
 Currently UPS will always clear the couch cache, and we'll look to do optimistic concurrency via CAS (check-and-set) operations in the future.

 ### Data Model